privacyguides/privacyguides.org/docs/setup/integrating-metadata-removal.md

     ```

 !!! note
     You can check if ExifTool is installed by running `exiftool -ver`.
 You should see a version number.
-Next, take note of where ExifTool is installed by running `which exiftool`.

-!!! info
-    More information about ExifTool can be found on our [metadata removal tools](/metadata-removal-tools/) page.

 ### Creating the Shortcut